-Volunteer Opportunities at GRFRHow you can help
+Volunteer Opportunities at GRFRHow you can help and make a difference.

 Volunteers are the life-blood of Golden Retriever Freedom Rescue!
 GRFR is 100% volunteer run and wouldn’t exist without the efforts of literally hundreds of awesome volunteers.